gavodachs/docker-dachs/_Data_Persistence.md

 Clearly, we need to workout a setup where data and settings remain safe -- _persist_ -- across container shutdowns/upgrades.

-Docker _volumes_ is a central concept to this argument as volumes are essentially mounting points between the host and the container or among containers.
+Docker _volumes_ is a central concept to this argument, volumes are essentially mounting points between the host and the container or among containers.
 Through _volumes_ we can
 * either keep the data in the host and share them with the container,
 * or dedicate a container for the storage and serve it to other container(s).
-Again, the best strategy depends very much each data provider's workflow and amount of data.
+The best strategy depends very much on each data provider's workflow and the amount of data.

-Notice that we are not particularly talking about your Dachs' site settings, although clearly the arguments of data persistence apply also to those files.
+Anyways, we will here (together with the <a href='./_Workflow.md'>_Workflow_</a>
-I understand that site settings are likely to be persistet through a customized _dachs-server_ image, but this is just a personal taking, not necessarily your case.
+document) handle a couple of examples on the subject.

 Generally, when we think about data to persist across Dachs instances, we think on the contents of: